 The petition is filed with the superior court in the county in which you reside.
 If you and your spouse reside in different counties, you may want to speak with an attorney to determine the appropriate county in which to file.

-When you file the petition for dissolution, you will need to pay a filing fee to the court, currently $338.
-If you do not have $338, you can apply for a fee deferral.
-Fee deferral applications are available online at the Maricopa County Clerk of Court website, and there are paper copies available at any of the Superior Court filing counters.
+When you file the petition for dissolution, you will need to pay a filing fee to the court.
+If you do not have the filing fee you can apply for a fee deferral.
+Fee deferral applications are available online at some of the Clerk of Court websites, and there are paper copies available at any of the Superior Court filing counters.
 If your fee deferral application is granted, you will not have to pay the filing fee at the time you file.
 When your case is concluded, and depending on your specific financial situation, your fee may be waived or you may need to set up a payment plan to pay the filing fee over time.

 Serve the Petition for dissolution